Special Report

 7. A Medical Power of Attorney can specify religious or other beliefs that guide your medical decision making.

-9. An Advance Medical Directive allows you to express your values and wishes with regard to life-prolonging medical treatment such as ventilators, artificial nutrition, artificial hydration, and dialysis.
+9. Within your Medical Power of Attorney you are able to express your values and wishes with regard to life-prolonging medical treatment such as ventilators, artificial nutrition, artificial hydration, and dialysis.

-10. A Living Will is another type of Medical Directive.
-Medical Directives and Living Wills can guide and support your medical agent in deciding what kind of care you would want to receive.
+10. A Living Will is another type of advance directive A Medical Power of Attorney and a Living Will can guide and support your medical agent in deciding what kind of care you would want to receive.